3dem/relion-documents/source/SPA_tutorial/Flexibility.rst

      (Batches are processes in parallel on the GPU.
 Again, because our 1080s don't have a lot of memory, we could only run with a batchsize of 2.
 If you have a larger GPU, you could try and use more, e.g. 5 or 10.)

-This took xxx hours on our system.
+This took approximately 45 minutes on our system.
 The resulting half-maps can be used for a standard :jobtype:`Post-processing` job.
 In this case, nothing really interesting happens as there are hardly any deformations.
 The resolution actually decreases by about 0.5 Angstrom, probably because the deformed backprojection algorithm is not as good as good as the Fourier inversion algorithm for structurally homogeneous data sets.
 More interesting examples of deformed backprojection reconstructions are in the DynaMight paper :cite:`schwab_dynamight_2023`.